-When it’s time for your procedure, you will be brought into the procedure room and helped onto the exam table.
-You will lie on your side with your arm extended.
-You will be attached to equipment to monitor your heart rate, breathing, and blood pressure.
-You will also get oxygen through a thin tube that rests below your nose.
+When it’s time for your procedure, you’ll go into the procedure room and be helped onto an exam table.
+You’ll lie on your side with your arm extended.
+Your healthcare provider will set up equipment to monitor your heart rate, breathing, and blood pressure.
+You’ll also get oxygen through a thin tube that rests below your nose.

-Once the pleuroscope is in your pleural space, your doctor may take a biopsy, drain fluid, do a pleurodesis, or all 3.
+Once the pleuroscope is in your pleural cavity, your doctor may do a biopsy, drain fluid, or do a pleurodesis.
+They may do all 3 things.

-If you’re having a PleurX catheter placed, your doctor will also make 1 or 2 more small incisions in your chest.
-One incision is for the catheter to go into your pleural space.
+If you’re having a PleurX catheter placed, your doctor will make 1 or 2 more small incisions in your chest.
+One incision is for the catheter to go into your pleural cavity.
 Your doctor may be able to use an incision they already made for this.
 The other incision is for the catheter to leave your body.
 This is called the catheter exit site.
-It will be a few inches away from the incision into your pleural space.
+It will be a few inches away from the incision into your pleural cavity.

-Once the incisions are ready, your doctor will place your PleurX catheter so it goes from your pleural space, under your skin, then out of your body (see Figure 3).
+Once the incisions are ready, your doctor will place your PleurX catheter.
+It will go into your pleural cavity, under your skin, then out of your body (see Figure 3).
 Tunneling the catheter under your skin helps the catheter stay in place.

-You will have a chest tube to drain air and fluid out of your pleural space.
+You’ll have a chest tube to drain air and fluid out of your pleural cavity.
 You may also have a PleurX catheter.
 You may have some discomfort at your chest tube or PleurX catheter exit site.
 If you do, ask your nurse for medication to help ease your pain.

-Depending on the type of procedure you have, you will be admitted to the hospital for a few days.
-If you don’t need to stay in the hospital, you’ll be discharged the same day of your procedure.
+Depending on the type of procedure you had, you may be admitted to the hospital for a few days.
+If you don’t need to stay in the hospital, you’ll be discharged the same day as your procedure.

 If you’re admitted to the hospital

-If you’re staying in the hospital after your procedure, you will be moved from the PACU to a hospital room.
-While you’re in the hospital, your care team will keep track of the drainage coming from your pleural space.
+If you’re staying in the hospital after your procedure, you’ll be moved from the PACU to a hospital room.
+While you’re in the hospital, your care team will keep track of the drainage coming from your pleural cavity.

 How long you stay in the hospital depends on many things.
-Examples of reasons for staying in the hospital longer include:
+You may need to stay in the hospital longer because you have:

 - Subcutaneous emphysema (SUB-kyoo-TAY-nee-us EMP-fuh-ZEE-muh).
 This is when air is trapped under your skin.

-If you have a PleurX catheter, it will still be in place when you’re discharged from the hospital.
-A nurse will review how to care for it before you’re discharged.
-For more information, read the resource About Your PleurX™ Drainage Catheter .
+If you have a PleurX catheter, it will still be in place when you leave the hospital.
+A nurse will show you how to care for it before you’re discharged.
+For more information, read About Your PleurX™ Catheter .

 If you’re discharged the same day as your procedure

-If you’re being discharged the same day of your procedure, your chest tube will be removed while you’re in the PACU.
-You’ll be discharged once you’re awake and your pain is managed.
+If you’re being discharged the same day as your procedure, your chest tube will be taken out while you’re in the PACU.
+You’ll be discharged once you’re fully awake and your pain is managed.

-If you have a PleurX catheter, it will still be in place when you’re discharged.
-A nurse will review how to care for it before you’re discharged.
-For more information, read the resource About Your PleurX™ Drainage Catheter .
+If you have a PleurX catheter, it will still be in place when you leave the hospital.
+A nurse will show you how to care for it before you’re discharged.
+For more information, read About Your PleurX™ Catheter .

 You must have a responsible care partner take you home.
 Read the section “Arrange for someone to take you home, if needed” for more information.

-You may have some discomfort at chest tube or PleurX catheter site.
+You may have some discomfort at your PleurX catheter exit site.
 This usually goes away within a few hours of your procedure.
-If you have pain or discomfort that isn’t relieved by pain medication, call your doctor’s office.
+If you still have pain or discomfort after taking pain medication, call your healthcare provider’s office.

 Caring for your incisions

-You will have 1 to 2 incisions that are closed with sutures and covered with a bandage.
-If you have a PleurX, you will also have 1 incision for your PleurX catheter.
+You’ll have 1 to 2 incisions that are closed with sutures and covered with a bandage.
+If you have a PleurX catheter, you’ll also have 1 incision for it.

-- The bandage over the sutures can be removed after 48 hours (2 days), as long as there’s no liquid draining from the incision.
-If there’s liquid draining, put gauze over your incision, then cover it with a bandage.
-If the leakage continues for longer than 3 days, call your doctor’s office.
+- The bandage over the sutures can be taken off after 48 hours (2 days), only if there’s no fluid draining from the incision.
+If there’s fluid draining, put gauze over your incision, then cover it with a bandage.
+If fluid keeps draining for longer than 3 days, call your healthcare provider’s office.

-- You can shower once the bandage is removed.
-Cover your PleurX catheter with a one-time-use waterproof cover, such as AquaGuard®.
+- You can shower once the bandage is off.
+Every time you shower, cover your PleurX catheter with a one-time-use waterproof cover, such as AquaGuard®.
 You can buy waterproof covers online.
 Do not take tub baths or swim while you have your catheter.

-- Your sutures will be removed at your next follow up appointment in 2 to 4 weeks.
+- Your sutures will be taken out at your next follow-up appointment in 2 to 4 weeks.

-Call your doctor’s office if you notice any redness, swelling, or pus-like (thick or milky) drainage from your incision.
+Call your healthcare provider’s office if you notice any redness, swelling, or pus-like (thick or milky) drainage from your incision.
 These things can be signs of infection.

 Draining your PleurX catheter

 For information about draining your PleurX catheter, read About Your PleurX™ Catheter .
-If you have any questions, contact your doctor’s office.
+If you have any questions, call your healthcare provider’s office.

 Lifting heavy objects

 Check with your doctor before you do any heavy lifting.
-Most people shouldn’t lift anything heavier than 10 pounds (4.5 kilograms) for at least 3 weeks after their procedure.
+Most people should not lift anything heavier than 10 pounds (4.5 kilograms) for at least 3 weeks after their procedure.
 Ask your doctor how long you should avoid heavy lifting.

-- Have chest pain or a feeling of pressure in your chest
+- Chest pain or a feeling of pressure in your chest.

-- Increased pain, redness, or swelling at incision site(s)
+- Pain, redness, or swelling at your incision site(s) that’s getting worse.

-- Fluid leakage from incision site(s) for more than 3 days
+- Fluid draining from your incision site(s) for more than 3 days.